-- Emergency Response Steps - 1.
+- > Emergency Response Steps: - 1.
 Alert others in the area to the emergency - 2.
-Protect yourself know escape routes - 3.
+Protect yourself, know escape routes - 3.
 Help any person in need (First Aid Kit Location) - 4.
 Alert appropriate authorities for help call 6911 - 5.
 Complete injury consultation form & accident report

-Bloodborne Pathogens
+Responding to Emergencies Bloodborne Pathogens

 - > AIDS

-- ➤ Hepatitis
+- > Hepatitis

-- Hep-B vaccines for designated persons
+- ➤ Hep-B vaccines for designated persons

 - > No contact with blood or body fluids

 - Wear protective equipment, especially gloves & safety glasses

-- Biohazard Waste "Red Bag"
+- Hospital / Laboratory Waste "Red Bag"

-- Sharps disposal containers
+- Sharps disposal

-First Aid Safety Training
+Responding to Emergencies First Aid Safety Training

-- OEHS offers the following classes for a small fee to UAH employees
+OEHS offers the following free classes for UAH employees

 - Red Cross Standard First Aid (3 years)

-- American Red Cross CPR/AED (2 years)
+- ➤ American Heart CPR/AED (1 year)

-- Refresher classes for American Heart CPR/AED
+- Refresher classes for American Heart CPR/AED & Red Cross First Aid

-& Red Cross First Aid
+- Other Safety and Env.
+Reg. courses

-Chemical Spill Clean-up
+Responding to Emergencies Chemical Spill Clean-up

-- Small spills (<5 liter) of materials that do not require respiratory protection - spill kits must be available in chemical stock rooms and in areas of high chemical use - departments are responsible for replenishing the spill kit items when used - Call Police at 911 for all immediate response services
+- Small spills (<5 liter) of materials that do not require respiratory protection - Spill kits must be available in chemical stock rooms and in areas of high chemical use - Departments are responsible for replenishing the spill kit items when used - Call Police at 911 for all immediate response services - Police Officers must clear the area, collect chemical information and contact the OEHS - If there are injured persons and the chemical is not identifiable pull the fire alarm and call 911.